 The table below will be amended at the beginning of the semester.

-The module will be taught as a seminar-style module.
+The module will be taught completely online.
 There will be one three-hour session per week.
 All the sessions are highly interactive.
 You are expected to participate actively in each session.